 New York-based, JetBlue is one of the largest domestic airlines at New York's JFK International Airport—the US's biggest travel market.
 The carrier flies to nearly 100 cities with 1,000 daily flights in about 30 US states, Washington DC, Puerto Rico, and 21 countries in the Caribbean and Latin America.
 More than 30% of its route network comprises transcontinental flights.

-The US represents nearly 70% of total sales, while Latin America and the Caribbean account for the remainder.
+The US represents approximately 70% of total sales, while Latin America and the Caribbean account for the remaining 30%.

 Sales and Marketing

-JetBlue has over 42 million customers and markets its services through advertising and promotions in various media forms including social media outlets.
-It also engages in large multi-market programs, local events, and sponsorships across route network as well as mobile marketing programs.
+JetBlue has over 42 million customers and markets its services through advertising and promotions in various formats, including social media outlets.
+It also engages in large, multi-market programs, local events, and sponsorships across its route network, as well as mobile marketing programs.
 The company sells its services across several major global distribution systems and online travel agents.
-It also sells vacation packages through JetBlue Vacations, a one-stop, value-priced vacation service for self-directed packaged travel planning.
+It also sells vacation packages through JetBlue Vacations, a one-stop, value-priced vacation service for self-directed, packaged travel planning.

 JetBlue has experienced unprecedented revenue growth over the years.
 In 2018, its revenues jumped 9% to peak at a record-setting $7.7 billion.
 The historic growth for 2018 was due to higher passenger revenues and an increase in average fare.
 Ancillary revenue continues to be a source of significant revenue growth, primarily driven by customer demand for JetBlue's Even More Space product (a 14% increase in 2018), as well as changes to its fee structure.